Leadership / Ownership Team

 What makes Alliance Franchise Brands different?
 Every member of our leadership team is an owner of the business, intimately involved in day-to-day operations.
-Seven of the 11 members in our ownership group have been long-time, successful owners of franchise locations, amassing more than 100 years of combined experience in franchising and graphic communications.
+Six of the ten members in our ownership group have been long-time, successful owners of franchise locations, amassing more than 100 years of combined experience in franchising and graphic communications.
 We are privately owned with no outside capital.

 Chief Executive Officer since 2011, Mike Marcantonio became an investor in the company in 2000 with others on the management team.
 In 2006, he expanded his role by becoming Chief Strategy Officer.
 His entrepreneurial spirit and success-driven attitude has been instrumental in planning the future of the company and positioning it as a driving force in the marketing and visual communications industry today.
 He has spearheaded growth strategies through acquisitions and company restructuring, paving the way for growth.
 Marcantonio’s franchising experience began at Domino’s Pizza, Inc. in Ann Arbor, MI where he served as Vice President of Tax.